shinnida220/python-dsa/queues/README.md

 Tail - Newest element
 Head - First element

-A reference to the teail and head can be added so that peeking at either can be in constant time
+A reference to the tail and head can be added so that peeking at either can be in constant time

 - Enqueue - add to list
 - DeQueue - remove from list (head)